 Important: Before connecting a vent to a chimney, make sure the chimney passageway is clear and free of obstructions.
 The chimney must be cleaned if previously used for venting solid fuel appliances or fireplaces.
-Also consult local and state codes for proper chimney sizing and application or, in the absence of local and state codes, the "National Fuel Gas Code", ANSI Z223.1(NFPA 54)-latest edition.

-- The connector must be installed above the extreme bottom of the chimney to prevent potentially blocking the flue gases. - The connector must be firmly attached and sealed to prevent it from falling out. - To aid in removing the connector, a thimble or slip joint may be used. - The connector must not extend beyond the inner edge of the chimney as it may restrict the space between it and the opposite wall of the chimney (Figure 10).
+- The connector must be installed above the extreme bottom of the chimney to prevent potential stoppage of the flue gases. - The connector must be firmly attached and sealed to prevent it from falling out. - To aid in removing the connector, a thimble or slip joint may be used. - The connector must not extend beyond the inner edge of the chimney as it may restrict the space between it and the opposite wall of the chimney (Figure 10).